'Very regrettable': Child, 8, undergoes surgery his parents did not consent to

 The following month, the otolaryngologist's clinic wrote to the mother to add the CIT procedure to the consent form and have it signed.
 However, the parents refused the CIT procedure and this was acknowledged by staff at the clinic.

-Despite the acknowledgement, the email in which the CIT procedure was declined was not placed in the boy's electronic file, which meant Dr A was unaware the boy's parents had refused the procedure.
+Despite the acknowledgment, the email in which the CIT procedure was declined was not placed in the boy's electronic file, which meant Dr A was unaware the boy's parents had refused the procedure.

 When it was time for the boy's surgery in July 2020, following a postponement due to Covid, Dr A consulted his records and recommendations in boy's file, which still included the CIT procedure.